 In six seasons on the Danforth Campus, Conlon has guided Washington University to 100-24-9 (.787) overall record, four UAA championships and six trips to the NCAA Tournament.

 Conlon has also mentored two-time NSCAA All-American Libby Held, 2009 NSCAA First-Team All-American and UAA Most Valuable Player Caryn Rosoff and 2012 NSCAA First-Team All-American and UAA MVP Anna Zambricki.

 Conlon arrived on the Danforth Campus on March 13, 2008, after serving for eight seasons as the head women’s and men’s soccer coach at Wartburg College in Waverly, Iowa.
 He is the third women’s soccer coach in Washington University history and the second full-time coach.

 Conlon replaced Wendy Dillinger, who spent six years as the head coach at Washington University, before resigning to take the same position at Iowa State University.

 Conlon was named the NCAA Division III West Region Coach of the Year in 2006, and garnered IIAC Coach of the Year honors in 2003 and 2004.
-He has had 64 student-athletes earn Academic All-IIAC honors, four ESPN the Magazine Academic All-District honorees and four National Soccer Coaches Association of America (NSCAA) All-America selections.
+He had 64 student-athletes earn Academic all-IIAC honors, four ESPN the Magazine Academic All-District honorees and four National Soccer Coaches Association of America (NSCAA) All-America selections while at Wartburg.